CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-User-Interface-Overview/_index.md

 weight: 90
 toc: 3
 ---
-The NetQ graphical user interface (UI) enables you to access NetQ capabilities through a web browser as opposed to through a terminal window using the Command Line Interface (CLI).
-Visual representations of the health of the network, inventory, and system events make it easy to both find faults and misconfigurations, and to fix them.
+The NetQ user interface (UI) lets you access NetQ through a web browser instead of a terminal window with a command line interface (CLI).
+With the UI, you can visualize network health, inventory, and system events, making it easy to find errors and misconfigurations, and to fix them.

-You can access the UI from both on-premises and cloud deployments.
-Supported browsers include Google Chrome and Mozilla Firefox.
-You can use other popular browsers, NVIDIA has not tested them and they might have some presentation issues.
+You can access the UI from both the on-premises and cloud deployments.
+NetQ supports Google Chrome and Mozilla Firefox.
+Other browsers may have problems loading NetQ.

 {{<notice tip>}}

-Before you get started, you should refer to the {{<link title="NVIDIA Cumulus NetQ 4.1 Release Notes" text="release notes">}} for this version.
+Before you get started, refer to the {{<link title="NVIDIA Cumulus NetQ 4.1 Release Notes" text="release notes">}} for this version.

 {{</notice>}}